Government funding of R&D

 In addition to these direct forms of financing, a new form has emerged from the mid-1990s: indirect financial support via tax facilities.
 These are tax breaks aimed at companies with the aim of stimulating private R&D (see also the page on science and innovation policy).

 Until 2016, two such tax schemes existed: the Promotion of Research and Development Act (WBSO) and the Research & Development Deduction (RDA).
 The WBSO was aimed at reducing the tax payment on R&D personnel costs, the RDA aimed at an increased deduction of non-personnel R&D costs.
 As of 2016, these two schemes have been merged into one new WBSO scheme.
-This amounted to € 1,231 million in 2020 (source: budget 2022).
+From 2023 onwards the WBSO will be indexed.

 In addition, approximately € 150 million in tax aid is available from environmental schemes each year.
 In contrast to the WBSO, this is only aimed at innovation.
 We will discuss this further later in this fact sheet.